 These cookies will become quite flat when you bake them.
 That's how they should be!
 Though delicate, they hold together very well, and when you hold them up to the light and you'll see why they're called lace cookies!

 Xanthan gum can be bought for home use and is a great way to thicken and stabilize gluten-free baked goods.
-Xanthan Gum is primarily from cellulose from corn or cabbage, and it functions similarly to gelatin.
+Get it here.